Tutorial 6: Very Simple Model (FMC)

 The instances, the actual model content, have not been discussed, yet:

-- The four statements are equally easy to interpret: One shows relationship per model-element plus the writes and reads relationships between the model-elements.
+• The six statements are equally easy to interpret: One shows relationship per model-element, one shows relationship for each of the reads and writes relations equally visible on the diagram plus the writes and reads relationships between the model-elements.

 You may